lallaria/Archipelago/worlds/tp/docs/setup_en.md

 - Install [Dolphin Emulator](https://dolphin-emu.org/download/).\
    **We recommend using the latest release.**
-- The latest version of the [TP Randomizer Build](https://tprandomizer.com/downloads/).
 - A Twilight Princess ISO (North American version), probably named "Legend of Zelda, The - Twilight Princess (USA).iso".

 If you intend to play under Linux, you will need to consider the following information.